ufs-community/land-DA_workflow/docs/source/Container.rst

 Non-NOAA RDHPCS Systems
 --------------------------

-On other systems, users can build the singularity container from a public :term:`Docker` container image.
+On other systems, users can build the singularity container from a public Docker :term:`container` image.

 .. code-block:: console